-When you get prescription drugs through the plan, we send you a report called the Explanation of Benefits.
+When you get prescription drugs through the plan, we send you a summary called the Explanation of Benefits.
 We call it the EOB for short.
 The EOB has more information about the drugs you take.
 The EOB includes:

 - Information for the month.
-The report tells what prescription drugs you got.
+The summary tells what prescription drugs you got.
 It shows the total drug costs, what the plan paid, and what you and others paying for you paid. - "Year-to-date" information.
-This is your total drug costs and the total payments made since January 1.
+This is your total drug costs and the total payments made since January 1. - Drug price information.
+This is the total price of the drug and the percentage change in the drug price since the first fill. - Lower cost alternatives.
+When available, they appear in the summary below your current drugs.
+You can talk to your prescriber to find out more.